Strroke21/Vision-based-obstacle-avoidance-with-Realsense-D4XX/README.md

 >>chmod +x opencv_depth_filtering.py
 >>
 The main script to be used with AP is d4xx_to_mavlink.py.
 The second script, opencv_depth_filtering.py is used to test out different filtering options, which is explained in more details in the final discussion section.

+# Parameter Configuration
+- 1. Companion Computer Side
+Within the script d4xx_to_mavlink.py, find the following parameters and reconfigure them if need to:

+Connection to the flight controller:
+- Default configurations for connection to the FCU
+>>connection_string_default = '/dev/ttyUSB0'
+>>
+>>connection_baudrate_default = 921600
+General settings for the depth camera, check the datasheet 5 to make sure your combination of w x h x fps is supported:
+>>WIDTH  = 640              # Defines the number of columns for each frame or zero for auto resolve
+>>HEIGHT = 480              # Defines the number of lines for each frame or zero for auto resolve
+>>FPS    = 30               # Defines the rate of frames per second